Buttermilk Falls State Park

 Buttermilk Falls State Park is a 811 acre state park located southwest of Ithaca, New York, United States.
 Like Robert H. Treman State Park, a portion of the land that was to become the state park came from Robert and Laura Treman in 1924.

 History

 Buttermilk Falls was named for the frothy appearance of its churning waters.
 The naming of the cascade was described in 1866:

 Here cleft by a mountain torrent, that comes pouring over the sharp rocks of its bed in a mass of thick, frothy foam, that evidently suggested to the unaesthetic and domestic countryman the name of Buttermilk Falls.

 The original 164 acre of the park were presented as a gift to New York State by Robert and Laura Treman in 1924.
 It grew to its current 811 acre size through various state acquisitions in the years that followed.

-Revolutionary War era soldier Joseph Plumb Martin mentioned a Buttermilk Falls in his diary; however, this refers to present day Highland Falls in the Hudson Valley and not in Ithaca, NY.

 Geology

 The rock formations within the park are primarily made of Devonian shale and sandstone.
 These rocks formed in horizontal layers, creating flat slabs and angular edges as they erode and fracture.
 The gorge and waterfalls formed since the last ice age — within the last twenty or thirty thousands years — as Buttermilk Creek eroded back from the head of a hanging valley.
 Additional formations along the creek include potholes and a stack called "Pinnacle Rock".